nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo by itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the food item being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.
+  * Cons: We must ensure that the implementation of each individual command is correct.

 ### 7.5 Macro Command